To ensure the best possible experience with MileIQ, please reference your device's troubleshooting guide for detecting drives:

 - on iOS by going to: Settings > Privacy > Location Services (On) > MileIQ > Always

-- Important - iOS 11 now allows the option to only use location services when an app is in use which will prevent MileIQ from detecting drives consistently.
+- Important - iOS 11 and higher, now allow the option to only use location services when an app is in use which will prevent MileIQ from detecting drives consistently.
 Please ensure your location services for MileIQ are set to Always as selecting While in Use will prevent automatic drive detection.

 - on Android by going to: Settings > Security & Location > Location > On